microsoft/MixedRealityToolkit-Unity/External/HowTo/README.md

 ###How to handle the navigation gesture?

 1. In your MonoBehavior, implement the interface called INavigationHandler.
 These events will get raised for navigation events.
-2. The event data inside the event handler will provide navigation offset to take your action.
+2. The event data inside the event handler provides navigation offsets.

 **Refer to test scene: Assets\HoloToolkit-Examples\Input\Tests\Scenes\InputNavigationRotateTest.unity**